shaymoshe951/tstCanvasAuto/README.md

      - Unchecked: Faster processing without screenshots
 3. Click "Start Fetching"
 4. Watch the progress bar as it collects your scans
-5. View results in the data table
+5. View results in the data table (with Device IDs and S/Ns if uploaded)
 6. Download as CSV or JSON

 **Recommended:** ☐☑ (headless + preview) for the best experience!